mraheel/python-journey/hayak-django-api/README.md

     python manage.py migrate
     ```

-7. Start the Django development server:
+7. Create a Superuser

+    ```sh
+    python manage.py createsuperuser
     ```
+    Follow the prompts to create a superuser account.
+This will allow you to access the Django admin interface.

+8. Start the Django development server:

+    ```
     python manage.py runserver
     ```

-8. Open your web browser and go to `http://127.0.0.1:8000/` to see your Django project running.
+9. Open your web browser and go to `http://127.0.0.1:8000/` to see your Django project running.

 ## Additional Resources